xolox/vim-easytags/README.md

 If you rely entirely on language-specific configuration and don't have a general ctags program, set this to the empty string.

+### The `g:easytags_async` option

+By default vim-easytags runs Exuberant Ctags and updates your tags file in the foreground, blocking Vim in the process.
+As your tags files get larger this becomes more annoying.
+It has been the number one complaint about vim-easytags since I published the first release online.

+In version 3.5 of the vim-easytags plug-in support for asynchronous tags file updates was added.
+It's not enabled by default yet because I want to make sure I'm not breaking the plug-in for the majority of users.
+However after I've gathered some feedback I definitely want to make this the default mode.

+By setting this option to true (1) you enable asynchronous tags file updates.
+Good luck! ;-)

 ### The `g:easytags_languages` option

 Exuberant Ctags supports many languages and can be extended via regular expression patterns, but for some languages separate tools with ctags-compatible output exist (e.g. [jsctags] [jsctags] for Javascript).
 To use these, the executable and its arguments must be configured: